Kaushal-Chapaneri/tiger-stream/README.md

 ## Project setup

 - Follow below steps to obtain necessary credentials.
-You can also watch videos of TigerGraph Youtube channel for these steps.
+You can also watch videos of TigerGraph YouTube channel for these steps.

 ```
 - Login / Register on https://tgcloud.io/
-- Create Solution using Movie Reccomendation starter-kit, follow all default options.
+- Create Solution using Movie Recommendation starter-kit, follow all default options.
-- Once solution is ready launch GraphStudio and sign in.
+- Once the solution is ready launch GraphStudio and sign in.
 - Generate secret token by heading to AdminPortal -> User Management
 - Update config.json with tigergraph credentials.
 - Login / Register on https://hub.graphistry.com/